SchoolOfCode/shell-notes/week1/day3.md

 - Cut out repetition by writing functions
 - Write functions you can reuse
-- use while so you can replay your game
+- Use a while loop to play game again
-- link external js file:
+- Link external js file:

   ```html
   <script>